Abinaya-251/devicemonitoring/README.md

 - **Decoupling:** Device Service doesn't need to know about Alert or Log Service
 - **Reliability:** Messages are persisted; no data loss even if a consumer is down
 - **Scalability:** Add more consumers to process telemetry spikes
-- **Interview talking point:** "We chose RabbitMQ over Kafka because our message patterns are request-response and work-queue based, not high-throughput stream processing.
-RabbitMQ's routing flexibility with topic exchanges fits our event-driven needs perfectly."

 ---